 That recent article suggested that Senator McCain's use of the term "my friends" was his attempt to form the same emotional bond of attachment that William Jennings Bryant evoked in the 1896 "Cross of Gold" speech at the Democratic National Convention in Chicago.
 That speech has been called "one of the most viscerally powerful speeches ever made by an American politician," with one New York World journalist reporting the crowd's reaction as "tumultuous hills and valleys of shrieking men and women."

-An important part of that speech is the way that Bryant, one of the greatest American orators who ever lived, used that term 'my friends' ten times, interweaving it with biblical illusions to draw all the delegates there into an emotional unity.
+An important part of that speech is the way that Bryant, one of the greatest American orators who ever lived, used that term 'my friends' ten times, interweaving it with biblical allusions to draw all the delegates there into an emotional unity.

 The speech concerned an important debate in the United States that was being inappropriately influenced by worldwide opinion.
 It concerned the volatile issue of moving the United States economy from the solely Gold Standard to Bimetallism and standardizing the value of the dollar to silver.
 But by the end of the speech, William Jennings Bryant had used that term "friends" to create an emotional bond that culminated with an image of all righteous men banding together with the same fervor of an American Revolution against the tyrants who would crucify mankind with the Gold Standard.

 I want to read to you a few excerpts from that speech because I want us to get a sense of how powerful this word "friend" can be when it is manipulated like Bryant did in his speech.